 The 366 daily episodes in 2014 were chronological snapshots of earth history, beginning with the Precambrian in January and on to the Cenozoic in December.
 You can find them all in the index in the right sidebar.
 In 2015, the daily episodes for each month were assembled into monthly packages, and a few new episodes were posted.
-Now, the blog/podcast is on an occasional schedule with diverse topics, and the Facebook Page showcases photos on Mineral Monday and Fossil Friday.
+Now, the blog/podcast is on a weekly schedule with diverse topics, and the Facebook Page showcases photos on Mineral Monday and Fossil Friday.
 Thanks for your interest!

 Monday, January 13, 2014